icapps/example-populate-coredata/README.md

 ### MagicalRecord+WAL.h

-Since iOS 7 and OS X Mavericks Core Data uses a Write-Ahead Logging journalling mechanism.
+Since iOS 7 and OS X Mavericks, Core Data uses a Write-Ahead Logging journalling mechanism.
 This has the disavantage that when you create an sqlite preseeded database, that the data transations are saved to some _wal-files_.
-So when you copy the sqlite file, no data resides in it.
+So when you copy the sqlite file, no data resides inside it (everything is stored in the cached wal files).
 Therefore we disabled the WAL journalling with this category.

-More info on this can be found in the [Mac documentation](https://developer.apple.com/library/mac/qa/qa1809/_index.html).
+More info on the WAL journalling mechanism can be found in the [Mac documentation](https://developer.apple.com/library/mac/qa/qa1809/_index.html).

 ### DatabaseSeed.h

-The DatabaseSeed object will create the sqlite instance that will be used as the preseeded database.
+The DatabaseSeed object will create the sqlite instance that will be used as the prepopulated database.
 It provides a save block so you to handle the saving for you.

 ```
 DatabaseSeed *seed = [DatabaseSeed new];